cheqd/product-docs/tutorials/did-registrar/create-a-resource.md

-# Create a DID
+# Create a DID-Linked Resource

-Follow these instructions to create a new Resource for DID using DID registrar.
-This tutorial will use the cheqd did regisrtar swagger api's and the veramo cli.
+Follow these instructions to create a new Resource linked to a DID using DID registrar.
+This tutorial will use the cheqd did regisrtar swagger API's and the Veramo CLI.

 > ⚠️ **Before you begin...**
 > Make sure you've completed [creating a DID](./create-a-did.md) for this tutorial for Veramo CLI

 ## 1. Request Create Operation

-Use the `/{did}/create-resource` api to publish a resource
+Use the `/{did}/create-resource` api to publish a new DID-Linked Resource

 1. Paste the DID in the did path parameter
 2. Generate request body by providing name, type and base64 encoded data